dinocosta/dino.codes.next/DEVLOG.md

 * Learned how to enable [Prettier](https://prettier.io) in NeoVim.
 * Finished setting up the logic for reading and rendering the list of posts, as well as setting up each post page.
+* Add syntax higlight to the blogposts and inline code blocks.

 ## 2023-04-29